-The Department of Chemistry administers a short, on-line assessment of proficiency on prerequisite topics for the Chemistry core.
+The Department of Chemistry administers a short online assessment of proficiency on prerequisite topics for the chemistry core.
 This assessment is required of all entering students.
-The results of this assessment will be used to ensure you are ready for the first required core course in chemistry offered in the fall semester.
+The results of this assessment will be used to ensure students are ready for the first required core course in chemistry offered in the fall semester.

-The Chemistry Proficiency Quiz, web-based review materials, and a practice proficiency quiz with answers are all available on HMC’s Sakai Collaborative Learning Enviroment.
+The chemistry proficiency quiz, web-based review materials and a practice proficiency quiz with answers are all available on the College’s Sakai collaborative learning enviroment.

-All incoming students need to visit the websitehttp://www.cs.hmc.edu/csplacement in order to tell us about your background with CS and programming and learn about your core CS options.
+All incoming students need to visit the computer science placement website in order to tell us about your background with computer science and programming and learn about your core options.

 All entering students will take a math placement exam covering single-variable calculus.
 The department also offers advanced placement exams (e.g., for linear algebra, differential equations, discrete math) during Orientation.